alanlau54/SimpleRebalance/README.md

-# Rebalance Agent
+# Rebalance Analytic
-This is sample project that implements a portfolio rebalancing application The project contains a portfolio holding equity positions.
+This is sample project that implements a portfolio rebalancing analytic The project contains a portfolio holding equity positions.
 Each position has a ticker, shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

 ##Technical Design Decisions